F1rst-Unicorn/tiny-auth/doc/tls.md

 ## `client_ca`

+Optional.
 The file path to a list of PEM-formatted certificates.
 They will be used to verify client requests.
 If specified all client requests need to be authenticated.
-The maximum verification depth is 30.

-Omitting this parameter will turn off client certificate verification.

 ## `versions`